MicrosoftDocs/sdk-api/sdk-api-src/content/strmif/nn-strmif-ivmrimagepresenterconfig.md

 ## -description

-The <code>IVMRImagePresenterConfig</code> interface provides methods for setting the renderering preferences on the allocator-presenter used by the <a href="/windows/desktop/DirectShow/video-mixing-renderer-filter-7">Video Mixing Renderer Filter 7</a> (VMR-7).
+The <code>IVMRImagePresenterConfig</code> interface provides methods for setting the rendering preferences on the allocator-presenter used by the <a href="/windows/desktop/DirectShow/video-mixing-renderer-filter-7">Video Mixing Renderer Filter 7</a> (VMR-7).

 Applications should not use this interface directly.
 The VMR-7 filter's <b>IVMRFilterConfig</b> interface calls methods on this interface.
 The default allocator-presenter implements this interface.
 Custom allocator-presenters can also expose this interface.